Yahel-G/travel-assistant/README.md

 # Travel Assistant

 The **Travel Assistant** is a web-based conversational application built to demonstrate effective LLM interactions for travel planning.
-Developed with TypeScript, Express, and Redis Cloud, it handles trip planning, attraction queries, and packing suggestions with a focus on natural conversation, robust prompt engineering, and external API integration.
+Developed with TypeScript, Express, and Supabase, it handles trip planning, attraction queries, and packing suggestions with a focus on natural conversation, robust prompt engineering, and external API integration.
 The project prioritizes conversation quality, creative prompt design, error handling, and context management.

 ## Features